andrehuang/Applied-Linear-Regression/ResidualPlot.markdown

 other advantage of standardized residuals is that they immediately tell us how many estimated standard deviations any point is away from the fitted regression model.

+**From Sheather's textbook:**
+A number of authors (e.g., Cook and Weisberg, 1999b , p.
+350) recommend that an effective plot to diagnose nonconstant error variance is a plot of
+|Residuals|^0.5 against x
+or
+| Standardized Residuals|^0.5 against x
+The power 0.5 is used to reduce skewness in the absolute values.

 **Query 1.** Why do we plot the residuals ej = Yj - Yj against the Yj and not against the Yj , for the usual linear model?